-If you're under 18 you can report a sexual photo or video of yourself directly to on the Internet Watch Foundation website.
-They'll try to have the image or video removed for you.
-You'll be asked to verify your age.
+- report a photo or video to the Internet Watch Foundation - they'll try to have it removed for you

 The police may take away your phone, laptop or other possessions during an investigation.
 Read more about police powers to stop and search, enter private property and seize goods.

 If you're arrested or detained by the police you have certain rights.
 Read more about being arrested and held in custody by the police in Scotland.